dwarvesf/brainery/newsletter/blockchain-and-data.md

 We’re always looking to get better for our audience, if you have any feedback or any burning questions for us, hit reply and we’ll do our best.

-### Apprenticeship: the drawbacks and the treasure.
+### Apprenticeship: the drawbacks and the treasure
 We went from screening over 150 applications to accepting 7 software engineers for the program.
 After that, it’s all about training and guiding those 7 gems on one thing: [How to build software right](https://bit.ly/3QH3pm4).

 Over the span of 4 weeks, we facilitated 15 workshops, which were led by our senior engineers and also invited university professors.
 We ask for the apprentices’ feedback after every workshop.
 While the feedback looks generally good, there are drawbacks and we'd love to log them as lessons learned.